BioTheWolff/Jobwave/docs/Architecture.md

 - Entities: abstract concepts that generally represent user accounts managed by either a natural or a legal person.
 - MS: microservices, which are small, independent and specialized services that compose the application.
-- Service Token (ST): a Json Web Token (JWT) used to authenticate a user against a microservice.
+- Service Ticket (ST): an opaque string used to authenticate its bearer against a microservice.
-- Token Granting Token (TGT): a JWT used to generate new STs if needed.
+- Ticket-Granting Ticket (TGT): an opaque string that grants its bearer the ability to generate a new Service Ticket.

+_Note: although the names "Service Ticket" and "Ticket-Granting Ticket" derive from the [CAS v6.6 Specification](https://apereo.github.io/cas/6.6.x/protocol/CAS-Protocol-Specification.html#3-cas-entities) and follow their general principle, their implementation or use might differ._

 ## Project description